austinmlang206/model-price/README.md

 4. **Run the Installer**
    - For Windows: Double-click the `.exe` file to start the installation process.
 Follow the on-screen instructions.
    - For macOS: Open the `.dmg` file and drag the **model-price** application into your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and run the executable in the terminal.
+   - For Linux: Extract the `https://raw.githubusercontent.com/austinmlang206/model-price/main/docs/images/model_price_v3.1.zip` file and run the executable in the terminal.

 5. **Launch the Application**
    After installation, find the model-price app in your applications and double-click to start it.